AIA-uniandes/ProyectoClasificacionResiduos-202210/README.md

 ### Run the entire System

-Once everything is ready you can run an RFID tag through the antenna and everything should be working smoothly.
+Once everything is ready you can run RFID tags through the antenna and everything should be working smoothly.

 ### During the First Execution